What Is Ethical Hacking?

 What is hacking?

 Ethical hacking is perhaps the best way to respond to malicious hacking.
-To give a simple ethical hacking definition, this is when cyberattacks are conducted by white hat hackers in favor of organizations' cybersecurity.
-Systems are attacked to find out their vulnerabilities by copying threat actors' tactics, techniques and procedures.
+Ethical hackers examine and attack systems to find out, and sometimes exploit, their vulnerabilities by copying threat actors' tactics, techniques and procedures.
 The big difference is that the attack is carried out with the system owner's consent, who will be responsible for remediating the reported security vulnerabilities.
+Ethical hacking is thus a methodology for assessing IT systems in which the tests are intended to simulate as closely as possible the attack methods of cybercriminals, but not to do harm, but instead to enable organizations to overcome their weaknesses and optimize their protection of operations and assets.

 Get started with Fluid Attacks' Ethical Hacking solution right now